Rome Chinese New Year

 Other Events

-There are usually numerous events for the Chinese New Year celebrations.
-Involved are theaters, museums and the center around Via dei Condotti.
-In this year, unfortunately, no initiatives have been published.
+Numerous events are usually held for the Chinese New Year, which are announced at fairly short notice.
+These include theaters, museums and the center around Via dei Condotti.